-An important aspect of our work is the finding that more than one specification of our model can match the steady-state distribution of price changes and the duration of prices as estimated by Klenow and Kryvtsov(2008).
+An interesting aspect of our work is the finding that more than one specification of our model can match the steady-state distribution of price changes and the duration of prices as estimated by Klenow and Kryvtsov(2008).
 The two parameterizations illustrate that in matching the steady-state distribution, there is a trade-off between the fraction of sticky-price firms and the menu costs incurred by those firms.
 While the two parameterizations generate similar steady-state behavior, their implications for the nonneutrality of money are quite different: there is no simple relationship between the degree of overall steady-state stickiness and the extent of nonneutrality.
-This theoretical point is familiar from Caplin and Spulber (1987) and Caballero and Engel (2007), but our work shows that it can also be important in a quantitative model.
+This theoretical point is familiar from Caplin and Spulber (1987) and Caballero and Engel (2007), but our work and that of Karadi and Reiff (2014) shows that it can also be important in a quantitative model.